ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 ## Shopping, Merchants, Withers

 Withers is now a merchant!
 Press the trade button at the bottom-left when talking to him.
 Dyes and camp clothes have been moved off of normal vendors and to Withers, reducing the ridiculous amount of clutter otherwise on each merchant.
-Withers will also sell food.
 He has 50,000 gold that resets each time you speak to him, making him the most convenient place to dump your trash pile.
 He cannot be pickpocketed.

 ## Bows and Crossbows vs Guns

-Artificer and the Firearms mod add muskets, flintlocks, blunderbus, pepperboxes, and similar weapons to the game.
-They are balanced differently from bows and crossbows.
-Firearms use the "Slings" proficiency which can be earned by playing an Artificer, playing a Half-Scro (a Half-Orc subrace), or by taking the Gunner feat.
-Firearms have to be reloaded with a bonus action after being fired.
-Firearms are more powerful than bows or crossbows and can be a good choice for characters who lack multiattack (such as Rogues).
-Bows and crossbows, however, do not need to be reloaded and therefore can benefit from multiattack and enable multiple attacks per turn.
-The exception to this balancing is Artificers, who can use the Repeating Shot infusion to remove the ammo restriction and turn their musket, flintlock, etc into a double-firing force damage weapon.

-For high-strength, high-dexterity characters with multiattack, the Titanstring Bow remains the most powerful ranged weapon in terms of damage.
-The Devilstring Bow (can be acquired somewhere in Grymforge) is like the Titanstring, but for high Dex/high Wisdom characters (like Kensai monks).
-The Sussurstsring Bow (can be found somewhere you would expect the sussur-obsessed to be) is a Dex/Int bow, great for an Eldritch Knight, Artificer, Mystic, etc. For high-dexterity characters with multiattack, crossbows will generally remain the strongest.
-For characters who lack multiattack, dual wielding hand crossbows or using firearms is likely to be the best choice.
+Artificer and other mods add firearms.
+The Listo patch/Degreaser seeks to rebalance firearms as a category of weapons that is generally stronger than the equivalent bow/crossbow, however they have significantly reduced range compared to bows/crossbows.

 ## The Hand, and Eye, of Vecna